Mitsubishi Corp buys stake in Brazil coffee farm

 By Peter Murphy

-BRASILIA Japan's Mitsubishi Corp (8058.T) said on Tuesday it bought a 20 percent stake in Ipanema Coffees, one of Brazil's top coffee farms, which covers an area the size of New York City's Manhattan island.
+BRASILIA, April 3 Japan's Mitsubishi Corp. said o n T uesday it bought a 20 percent stake in Ipanema Coffees, one of Brazil's top coffee farms that covers an area the size of New York City's Manhattan island.

-The purchase is the latest swoop by Japanese companies into commodities assets in Latin America and elsewhere, where profitability has been helped by relatively high prices for grains such as soy and corn, sugar and, in particular, coffee.

-Two months ago, Mitsubishi bought the same size stake in South American grains producer Ceagro CEGR.UL, which is controlled by Argentina's Los Grobo.

 Ipanema Coffees, a producer of specialty beans marketed to the upper end of the coffee market, was Mitsubishi's second agricultural investment this year in Brazil, a country it describes as strategic to its plans.